Shops and websites rated

 Find out how we rate shops, and what it takes to be a Which?
 Recommended Provider.

-Our retail experts, consumer rights experts and statisticians then layer on extra criteria to work out which of the highly rated websites and shops earn our seal of approval and can be Which?
-Recommended Providers.
+Our retail experts, consumer rights experts and statisticians then layer on extra criteria to work out which of the most highly rated websites and shops also qualify for Which?
+Recommended Provider status.

 How we rate online and high street shops

-In June and July 2018, we asked more than 10,000 Which? members about their shopping experiences online over the past six months.
+In June and July 2019, we asked 7,604 Which? members about their shopping experiences online over the past six months.

-For each, we’ve got two sets of results: an overall table based on shoppers’ general experiences over the past six months; and category tables, for which shoppers rated stores based on a recent specific experience of shopping for a particular product.
+For each survey, we’ve got two sets of results: an overall table based on shoppers’ general experiences with each retailer over the past six months; and category tables, for which shoppers rated stores based on a recent specific experience of shopping for a particular product.

 We need at least 30 responses for a retailer to make the tables.
 Overall customer score is made up of the ratings shoppers give for satisfaction and whether or not they would recommend a retailer to a friend.